Key Takeaways

 When to Go

 Best nights: Friday and Saturday are prime.
-Thursdays can be good if you want a mellower crowd.
+Thursdays can be good if you want a mellower crowd with less competition for patio space.

 The Bottom Line